origindesign/docs/docs/workflow.md

 git merge <branch-name>
 git push origin master
 ````
-- Login to Circle CI and watch for build to pass
+- Visit Circle CI and watch for build to pass
 - Login to Pantheon dashboard and pull changes from Dev to Test.
 If you have config updates or database updates, run drush commands
 ````
 ddrush @test updb